iluwatar/java-design-patterns/abstract-factory/README.md

 }
 ```

-Now we have our abstract factory that lets us make family of related objects i.e. Elven kingdom factory creates Elven castle, king and army etc.
+Now we have the abstract factory that lets us make a family of related objects that is, the Elven kingdom factory creates Elven castle, king and army, etc.

 ```java
 var factory = new ElfKingdomFactory();